A Reality Check for Those Who Plan to Start Prepper Homestead AFTER the SHTF

 Unless you’re Jack, the possessor of magic beans that grow to prolific heights overnight, you’re going to get awfully hungry waiting for your garden to feed you.
 The first year a garden is grown in a new place, you learn about all sorts of foibles of your location, things you’d never know unless you have taken the effort to create your own salad bar.

-We have had all of the plagues this year that condemned us to gardening failure.
+We had all of the plagues this year that condemned us to gardening failure.
 First, we moved late in the season, but I had nurtured my veggies in buckets, so I assumed I’d transplant them and they’d magically grow.

 Alas, on the first night, they fattened up the local deer.
 If I shot a deer that got fed by my vegetable plants, would that count towards the success of my gardening efforts?
 Because that would substantially up the caloric bounty.